 Mindfulness is often spoken of as the heart of Buddhist meditation.
 It’s not about Buddhism, but about paying attention.
 That’s what all meditation is, no matter what tradition or particular technique is used. ~ Jon Kabat-Zinn

 There are many ways to meditate.
 Many ways to become present.
 Don’t be fooled.
-It doesn’t have to look like sitting cross-legged on a hard floor while losing the feeling in your legs and maintaining silence for an hour.
+It doesn’t have to look like sitting on the banks of the Ganges in India (although that is an amazing experience!) or sitting cross-legged on a hard floor while losing the feeling in your legs and maintaining silence for an hour.